valeIT/valeIT.github.io/apps/mac/writerise/index.md

                                     </p>

                                     <p>
-                                        Get notifier when you reach your word goal for the day (or if you woon't make it and need to step up your game)
+                                        Get notified when you reach your word goal for the day (or if you won't make it and need to step up your game)
                                     </p>
                                     <a href="#BUY" class="btn btn-primary" title="">
                                         Buy